-He started djíng professionally being young and he benefited early on from getting to know all music genres this way, the trade of beatmaking, sound designing a venue and how to control and entertain a dance floor for more than 5 hours a night.
-Very early in the 80´s with the DJ LIVE set up where he used drum machines, pads, congas & percussion to add a unique LIVE vibe to the dj sets.
-He then ended up playing all around the globe for more than 20 years to come.
+I started djíng professionally being really young so I benefited early on from getting to know all music genres that way, the trade of beatmaking, sound designing a venue and how to control and entertain a dance floor for more than 5 hours a night.
+Very early in the 80´s with the DJ LIVE set up where I used drum machines, pads, congas & percussion to add a unique LIVE vibe to the dj sets.
+I then ended up playing all around the globe for more than 20 years to come.

-From the late 80’s Jean Benetone became a student of classic soul, funk, disco, and R&B (even if the rocker in him never really faded) .
-He was deep into hip hop for more than 15 years as he discovered the original sources of the infectious bass lines, synths, and guitar licks sampled in his favorite ’80s and ’90s hip-hop songs.
+From the late 80’s, Jean Benneth, became a student of classic soul, funk, disco, and R&B (even if the rocker in me never really faded) .
+I was deep into hip hop for more than 10 years as I discovered the original sources of the infectious bass lines, synths, and guitar licks sampled in my favorite ’80s and ’90s hip-hop songs.

-Today Jean Benetone add talk boxes, electric pads, congas, house drums, percussion, vintage synths, saxophones, guitars, drum machines, and other gear, new and old in a never-ending quest to pay homage to the pure bliss of that golden era of disco and funk.
-Always in search of his own distinct mix of modern electro flair.
-A flair that he well discovered through a period of Hall & Oates and Chic being played lots LIVE with bands aswell as a DJ.
-Irresistibly funky party cuts with classic ’80s drum loops, a pumping bass line, sultry layers of synths, syrupy melodies, and hooks that lasts weekend after weekend.
+Today as Jean Benetone, I add talk boxes, electric pads, congas, house drums, percussion, vintage synths, saxophones, guitars, drum machines, and other gear, new and old in a never-ending quest to pay homage to the pure bliss of that golden era of disco and funk.
+Always in search of my own distinct mix of modern electro flair.
+A flair that I well discovered through a period of Hall & Oates and Chic being played lots LIVE with bands aswell as a DJ.
+Irresistibly funky party cuts with classic ’80s drum loops, a pumping bass line, sultry layers of synths, syrupy melodies and hooks that lasts weekend after weekend.

-He still believes that he still carry the same attitude and approach today as he plays deephouse, beathouse & electro remixes at a club. – If I cant feel that certain thang that makes me groove, I won´t play it.
-I just won´t, he says.
+I still believes that I still carry the same attitude and approach today as I play house & electro music remixes at a club. – If I cant feel that certain thang that makes me groove, I won´t play it.
+I just won´t.

-So Jean Benetone discovered funk music through the livingroom vinyl player, as soulful funk was constantly played in his childhood streets, in the south of Sweden.
+So my alter ego, Jean Benetone, discovered funk music through the livingroom vinyl player, as soulful funk was constantly played in my childhood streets, in the south of Sweden.
 So Rufus & Chaka Khan, Earth Wind & Fire & Tower of Power was blasting aswell as Deep Purple, Rainbow & KISS later on.
-He was also infected by hip hop through De La Soul, Jungle Brothers & Q-Tip.
+I was also infected by hip hop through De La Soul, Jungle Brothers & Q-Tip.

-When “Super Freak” by Rick James was played on MTV ( Music Television-long before YouTube ) , JB started his first real funk band in 1981.
-As “Word Up” by Cameo came out in 1986 Jean Benetone decided to devote himself and lean more towards funk than any genre and he still does so today.
+When “Super Freak” by Rick James was played on MTV ( Music Television-long before YouTube ) , I started my first real funk band in 1981.
+As “Word Up” by Cameo came out in 1986 Jean Benetone decided to devote himself and lean more towards funk than any genre and I still do so today.

 From a musical and production standpoint, those records were totally innovative.
 They were just experimenting with all this new technology.
 If you didn’t have Cameo experimenting back in the day, you wouldn’t have housemusic.
 You wouldn’t have techno.
-You wouldn’t have artists like Daft Phunk, Skrillex and Madeon.
+You wouldn’t have artists like Daft Phunk, Skrillex, Le Castle Vania, Chrystal Method and Madeon.

-As Mtume was Miles Davis’s band and Jean Benetone was a devoted fan of Miles tunes and visual ambitions he believes the jazz masters influenced him while working in the studio.
+As Mtume was Miles Davis’s band and I was a devoted fan of Miles tunes and visual ambitions I do believe the jazz masters influenced me while working in the studio.
 We’re talking avant-garde, ’70s, obscure jazz fusion.
-And the ’80s come along and they started doing futuristic pop with a funktwist.
-It fascinated Jean Benetone.
-George Duke & Stanley Clarke further more made JB a true “funkster” for the same reasons.
-Jean Benetone still listens to & LOVE that music even today.
+And the ’80s came along and they started doing futuristic pop with a funktwist.
+It fascinated me.
+George Duke & Stanley Clarke further more made me a true “funkster” for the same reasons.
+I still listen to that music even today.

 And then Jean Benetone needs to acknowledge his house god, and so even today, PRINCE.
-First track he ever heard was ”Controversy” and one of the amazing things about ”Controversy” is it’s very much a traditional funk number, where you don’t have many chord changes.
+First track I ever heard was ”Controversy” and one of the amazing things about ”Controversy” is it’s very much a traditional funk number, where you don’t have many chord changes.
 It’s a groove.
 It’s total dance music.
 Jean Benetone continues; – But he’s got the lyric: ‘Am I black or white?
 Am I straight or gay?’
 I can only imagine what it was like to say that in those years.
-We, me and all the musicians I was hanging out with, felt like Prince wasn’t appreciated.
-He was our Jimi Hendrix.”
+We, me and all the musicians I was hanging out with, felt like Prince wasn’t appreciated enough.
+But he was our Jimi Hendrix.”